Knowledge Distillation for Human Action Anticipation: Experiments

-We trained the I3D network with a mini-batch size of $32$ samples.
-Similar to the optimization for the recognition network, we used SGD with momentum $0.9$ and weight decay $10^{-5}$ for optimization.
-We trained all the models for $30$ epochs.
-The initial learning rate was set to $0.001$, and it was decreased by a factor of $10$ after Epoch $20$.

-We reported all performance values in Table \ref{table: epic_verb}.
-When we trained the I3D network using the annotated training data, we achieved an accuracy of $30.1\%$.
-This is better than the performance of the TSN-RGB~\cite{TSN2016ECCV} method, which only achieves $28.5\%$ accuracy on the same dataset.
-Using the knowledge distillation framework and additional unlabeled data, the obtained anticipation network obtained $1.7\%$ absolute improvement in accuracy ($30.1 \rightarrow {31.8}$).
-The Top-5 accuracy of the TSN-RGB, I3D, and I3D+Knowledge distillation are 73.4, 74.3, and 74.4, respectively.
+\myheading{Experimental Results}.
+We report all performance values in Tab.~\ref{table: epic_verb}.
+When we trained a I3D network using the annotated training data, we achieved an accuracy of $30.1\%$.
+This was better than the performance of the TSN-RGB~\cite{TSN2016ECCV}, which achieved $28.5\%$ accuracy on the same dataset.
+We also trained another I3D network with augmented training data, where we used both the video segments prior to the actions and the video segments right at the time of the actions to train the network.
+However, this approach slightly decreased the performance of the anticipation network.
+This was perhaps due to the use of `noisy data', since the video segments at the time of the actions were meant for the recognition network not the anticipation network.
+Using additional unlabeled data with pseudo label, we improved the accuracy to $31.4$.
+Using knowledge distillation and additional unlabeled data, the obtained anticipation network obtained $1.7\%$ improvement in accuracy ($30.1 \rightarrow {31.8}$).
+This was also better than the recent video network TSM-RGB~\cite{Lin-ICCV19-TSM} method ($30.3\%$).